samora/validr/README.md

     .isLength(1).isEmail();

   validr
-    .validate('age', 'Age must be a number.')
+    // validate method accepts a 3rd parameter which is an options object
-    .isNumeric();
+     // age will not be validated if '', `null` or undefined .validate('age', 'Age must be a number.', {ignoreEmpty: true}) .isNumeric();

   validr